Code-Institute-Submissions/TheMonkees-4/README.md

 the form of responsive Navigation Bar.
 The logo should always stay on the top of the page and lead us back to the homepage.
 Footer also uses Bootstrap to display content in 1 or 3 rows.

-#### News

 I also choose Bootstrap Grid System to present the section content in a responsive way.
-This time with sorting content in 1 or 2 columns, depending on the screen size.
+This time with sorting content in 1, 2 or 3 columns, depending on the screen size.

 To bring some life and to attract user's attention I have used Hover.css and Font Awesome that were introtuced to me in The Resume Project.